PDF files are one of the most popular formats used for creating and editing online documents.

 When editing a page or a post, you’ll have the option to upload and embed a PDF file into it using the correct Gutenberg clock.

 Click on the plus icon in your desired position to add a block.

 First, type in and search for the file block.
 Then, click on it to add it to the content.

 Next, choose if you would like to upload a new file or use the same PDF file you uploaded in the last section.

-In this example, I’ll choose the file we uploaded earlier and click on select.
+I’ll choose the file we uploaded earlier and click on select in this example.

-Once you selected the PDF file, it was embedded inside the page with a download it below it.
+Once you selected the PDF file, it was embedded inside the page and downloaded below.

 After updating the changes, revisit the page and verify that the download button is working as expected.